A comprehensive article on food internal temperature. Why is it important to measure food internal temperature? How to do it? How to calibrate a...

 - Probe thermometers / Meat thermometers

 - Proper calibration methods

 - Factors affecting thermometer calibration

 What is thermometer calibration?

 Food safety operations such as chilling, cooking, and holding are temperature-dependent.
-For example, different types of meat require a particular target internal temperature that will render the final product safe from food safety risks.
-An example would be the case of Salmonella, a well-known pathogen associated with poultry.
+For example, different types of meat require a particular target internal temperature that will make the final product safe from food safety threats.

-This pathogen is readily inactivated only at temperatures equal to or higher than 165°F (74°C).
-These target internal temperatures are based on the most effective temperature in eliminating pathogens.
-They can only be effective if hit within a very narrow range.
+These target internal temperatures are based on the most effective temperature in eliminating pathogens and ensuring food safety.
+They can only be effective if reached accordingly with the help of a thermometer.
 A few degrees below the target temperature will increase the risk of causing foodborne illnesses.